RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/00_common.en.md

 This section describes the specifications common to all components.

 ## Viewing Properties
-When you single-click a component displayed in the workflow creation area, Displays an area where you can edit the settings (properties) for the component.
+When you single-click a component displayed in the workflow creation area, an area for editing the settings (properties) of that component appears.

 The contents of this area differ for each type of component.